rhoai-mlops/lab-instructions/docs/3-from-studio-to-stage/5-continuous-training-pipelines.md

   https://console-openshift-console.<CLUSTER_DOMAIN>/pipelines/ns/<USER_NAME>-mlops/pipeline-runs
 ```

-Then go to the OpenShift AI UI > Experiments and Runs and click the current run to see the details.
+Then go to the OpenShift AI UI >  `Experiments` > `Experiments and Runs` and click the current run to see the details.

 ![openshift-ai-pipeline.png](./images/openshift-ai-pipeline.png)

-The pipeline will build the model and save it in the S3 and Kubeflow Registry, just like we manually did in the Data Science innerloop!
+The pipeline will build the model, containerize it and save the information on Kubeflow Registry, like we manually did in the Data Science inner loop!

-This pipeline will take a little bit time to run if it is running for the first time.
-In the meantime, we can prepare the environment for the model deployment ✨ via GitOps ✨
+This pipeline will take a bit of time to complete the first time.
+However, for subsequent runs, we’ll leverage Kubeflow Pipeline’s caching feature, which reuses the results of previous steps when inputs haven’t changed.
+This reduces processing time and speeds up the pipeline considerably 🧚‍♂️